 1. Create and configure an HTTP stream

-Let’s create an HTTP stream in the flespi platform: pick http type in the configuration drop-down and populate the URI parameter with the path on your server, e.g. http://your-server:port/path-on-server.
+Let’s create an HTTP stream in the flespi platform: pick the http type in the protocol_id drop-down and populate the URI parameter with the path on your server, e.g. http://your-server:port/path-on-server.

 Now that we have a stream, we need to feed some data into it.
 Click on the stream card.
-You’ll find yourself on the Subscriptions tab.
-Click the chain icon next to the item(s) you want to serve as the source for your stream.
+Switch to the Devices to Channels tab (depending on what instance should serve a the source of data).
+Click the '+' button in the bottom right corner and pick the required source instance from the list.

 Note: pick EITHER channel(s) OR device(s) — don’t mix up both — this may lead to duplicate messages.